Moh7ven/alx-higher_level_programming/README.md

 * Shell Scripts are written in Bash
 * Python Scripts are written with Python 3
 * Tested on Ubuntu 20.04 LTS
+"In this project, i learned python network part1"